 Affecting 1 in 19 individuals, breast cancer is the most common form of cancer among Malaysian women.
 While more commonly found among women, males can get breast cancer too.
+Older men are more inclined to get breast cancer, but this can occur in men of all ages.

 Cancer occurs when cells start to multiply uncontrollably, often forming tumours.
 In breast cancer, uncontrolled cell growth begins in the breast and may eventually spread to the rest of the body if left untreated.
 It is important to note that not all breast tumours are cancerous.
-In fact, more than 80% of lumps found in the breast are non-cancerous.
-However, if you notice a lump, do get it checked by a healthcare professional as soon as possible to ensure it does not pose a health risk.

 Breast Cancer Symptoms